AI automation for small business: start with these 3

 The three workflows to automate first

-Workflow 2: Lead qualification **The problem:** Sales calls are booked with leads who are not qualified.
-The sales team or owner spends 60 minutes on a call that should have been screened out in five minutes. **The AI automations:** A WhatsApp or email flow that asks five to seven qualifying questions before any human involvement.
-Qualified leads get routed immediately.
-Unqualified inquiries get a professional response and, where appropriate, a referral. **The tools:** WhatsApp Business API plus Respond.io (£50 to £150 per month) or a custom Make workflow. **The ROI:** For a professional services business where the owner's time is worth £100 per hour, eliminating six hours of unqualified calls per week saves £600 per week and protects energy for qualified opportunities.
+Sales calls get booked with people who were never going to buy.
+The owner or a sales rep spends sixty minutes on a conversation that five minutes of screening would have ended.
+The fix is a WhatsApp or email flow that asks five to seven qualifying questions before any human gets involved.
+Qualified leads route straight to a person, and unqualified inquiries get a courteous reply and, where it fits, a referral.
+The tooling is the WhatsApp Business API plus Respond.io at £50 to £150 per month, or a custom Make workflow if you want tighter control.
+The payoff is straightforward.
+For a professional services business where the owner's hour is worth £100, cutting six hours of unqualified calls a week saves £600 a week and protects the energy that should go to real opportunities.
+The screening also makes every booked call start warmer, because the lead has already told you what they want.

-Workflow 3: Follow-up sequences **The problem:** A lead expressed interest, received a proposal or quote, and never responded.
-Nobody followed up after the first email.
-The deal died not from rejection but from friction. **The AI automations:** An automated follow-up sequence that sends three to five messages over ten to fourteen days, personalised from context, escalating gently and closing the loop if there is no response. **The tools:** Your existing email platform (most have sequence features) or a CRM with AI-assisted follow-up (HubSpot, Pipedrive). **The ROI:** Research consistently shows that 80 percent of sales require five or more follow-up touches.
+A lead expressed interest, received a quote, and went quiet.
+Nobody followed up after the first email, so the deal died from friction rather than rejection.
+The fix is an automated sequence that sends three to five messages over ten to fourteen days, personalized from the original context, escalating gently and closing the loop if there is still no reply.
+The tooling is your existing email platform, since most have sequence features, or a CRM with AI-assisted follow-up such as HubSpot or Pipedrive.
+The payoff rests on a number most owners ignore: research consistently finds that eighty percent of sales need five or more follow-up touches.
 Most small businesses follow up once, if at all.
-An automated sequence that does this systematically recovers deals that would otherwise have been lost to friction.
+A sequence that does this every time, without anyone remembering to, recovers deals that would otherwise have slipped away quietly.

 What to automate after the top three

-Once the customer-facing workflows are running, the next category to automate is administrative overhead: Document collection: Automated reminder sequences for document requests (useful for any business that needs documents from clients before work can begin).
-Reporting: Automated weekly summaries of key metrics from your tools (bookings, inquiries, conversion rate) sent to your WhatsApp or email so you do not need to log in to multiple platforms to see what is happening.
-Review management: Automated monitoring and draft responses for new Google and platform reviews.
+Once the customer-facing workflows are running and measured, the next layer is administrative overhead.
+Document collection covers automated reminder sequences for document requests, useful for any business that needs paperwork from clients before work can start.
+Reporting means automated weekly summaries of your key numbers, such as bookings, inquiries, and conversion rate, sent to your WhatsApp or email so you stop logging into four platforms to see how the week went.
+Review management covers automated monitoring and draft responses for new Google and platform reviews.
+None of these carry the revenue weight of the first three, which is exactly why they come second.

 The tools you actually need